aws/iot-atlas/src/hugo/content/en-us/implementations/aws/device_bootstrap/aws-iot-certificate-vending-machine/_index.md

 Certificate Vending Machine is a device registration pattern applied when devices don't have unique certificates during manufacturing and share the same firmware.
 Using a Certificate Vending Machine API endpoint (CVM, in short) devices are registered by logic on the cloud with the device's claim of a unique identifier and a calculated hash with it.
 This unique identifier can be any serial number, MAC address, or IMEI.
 This exposed public API points to a cloud application that validates the incoming request and performs required operations to generate and attach certificates to the device.

 {{% notice note %}}
 This implementation focuses on the use of an AWS Lambda + Amazon DynamoDB + Amazon API Gateway combination to validate, register, and keep track of the devices and device registration process.
 The device invokes the API when it first connects to the internet.
-Then, AWS Lambda checks the identity and validity of the certificate request with the help of data stored about the device on DynamoDB.
+Then, AWS Lambda checks the identity and validity of the certificate request with the help of data stored about the device in DynamoDB.
 There are many device provisioning and registration options available for different types of manufacturing and distribution circumstances.
 Check [device bootstrap section of IoT Atlas](..) to explore other device provisioning and registration methods.
 {{% /notice %}}

 {{% notice note %}}